ramjan1729/Mean-and-Variance/README.md

 # Aim :

-To find mean and variance of arrival rate of object from the feeder using probability distribution
+To find mean and variance of arrival of objects from the feeder using probability distribution

 # Software required :